 – By Marc Sibbald –

-Fleet Auto News has surveyed the top fleet management companies to find out which were the most popular novated lease vehicles in 2017.
+Fleet Auto News has surveyed the top novated lease and salary packaging companies to find out which were the most popular novated lease vehicles in 2019.

 - Ford Ranger